buraglio/draft-nbrr-v6ops-clat-status/draft-nbrr-v6ops-clat-status.md

 # Behavior and Performance

 Performance of CLAT implementations across major operating systems can and will have any number of factors affecting the overall performance of the internal operation.
 However, some simple baseline tests can be run to ascertain fundamental expectations.
-It should be noted, however, that on commodity desktop systems performance is not often a notable factor unless there are notable and significant amounts of packet loss which can be attributes specifically to the internal CLAT process.
+It should be noted, however, that on commodity desktop systems performance is not often a significant factor unless there are notable and significant amounts of packet loss which can be attributed specifically to the internal CLAT process.
 This is uncommon, however, as it is far more likely that upstream problems would be the root case of noticeable performance.
 In these tests, a common set of parameters were used to aid in consistent outcomes.
-Tools involved were the same across all platforms, and based on IPerf3, a common bandwidth testing utility.
+Tools involved were the same across all platforms, and based on {{IPerf3}}, a common bandwidth testing utility.

 ## Linux to Linux ()